atlaste/CPPCoverage/README.md

 # Measuring code coverage

+In a nutshell, our test tool measures everything by creating a debugger process and putting breakpoints on every line of code.
+After a breakpoint has been hit, the breakpoint
+(assembler) instruction is removed from the program again.
+This breakpoint process has only a tiny bit of overhead, because it basically relies on a single context switch per breakpoint.
+Also, this means that the amount of memory that you need is roughly bound by the number of lines in your application.

 In the early versions of this tool, we've used OpenCPPCoverage as an external dependency.
 And even though OpenCPPCoverage is pretty decent, we feel it just cannot deliver everything that we need.
 Therefore we've been working on a better alternative, which is available *now*: